rochacbruno/impedimenta/ansible/roles/netctl-generic/README.md

 Variables:

 * `netctl_generic_external_if`: Optional.
 The name of the network interface that the "external" network profile should manage.
-For example: eth0 or enp2s0.